KeYProject/key-docs/docs/user/ProofCaching.md

 When saving a proof that references other proofs, those proof steps are first copied into the new proof.
 This ensures that the proof is reloadable and self-contained.
 When a referenced proof is closed, the proof steps required in other proofs are first copied over.
+This behaviour is configurable in the settings.
+Instead of copying the closed proof, the new proof can also be reopened.

 ## Possible future extensions